PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

        CONFIG_STM32_IWDG=y       : Enables the IWDG timer facility (but not both)

-       The WWDG watchdog is driven off the (fast) 42MHz PCLK1 and, as result, has a maximum timout value of 49 milliseconds.  for WWDG watchdog, you should also add the fillowing to the configuration file:
+       The WWDG watchdog is driven off the (fast) 42MHz PCLK1 and, as result, has a maximum timeout value of 49 milliseconds.  for WWDG watchdog, you should also add the fillowing to the configuration file:

        CONFIG_EXAMPLES_WATCHDOG_PINGDELAY=20